 The Purcell (4), Mozart (9) and Bach (10 and 13) titles are those composers’ originals, while Für Elise (5) includes, unsimplified, the first page of the Beethoven original.
 The rest of the pieces are new easy arrangements.

-This is obviously a fabulous selection, which includes many of the tunes elementary pianists look forward to learning.
+This is obviously an appealing selection, which includes many of the tunes elementary pianists look forward to learning.
 Indeed, there’s surely no doubt that this compendium is every bit as attractive as the earlier Film and Shows titles in the series.

-And they are great arrangements, which keep the essence of the originals while nicely adapting the music to suit the level of the player.
+Musically, these are great arrangements, which keep the essence of the originals while nicely adapting them to suit the level of the player.
 It is a pity that the arrangers are not credited; they certainly deserve praise!

 As for the overall presentation, it’s great.
 The cover is superbly vivid and contemporary, and the notation is well-spaced and nicely engraved.